 Chef Joanna Artieda was born in Pamplona (Spain) in 1989.
 This talented chef has been recognized even when she was a student in 2005 when she received the award for the best national pastry work in Spain.
-From there her interesting culinary journey started and her clarity of ideas, has led her to work in some of the best restaurants with numerous Michelin stars for example Michael Brass, Albert Adrià, Martin Berasategui and Gaggan.
+From there her interesting culinary journey started and her clarity of ideas has led her to work in some of the best restaurants with numerous Michelin stars, for example, Michael Brass, Albert Adrià, Martin Berasategui, and Gaggan.

 A versatile chef who recognizes that her curiosity, sacrifice, self-demand that she has constantly had in her professional and personal evolution in passing through the renowned starred kitchens have made her acquire an extraordinary mastery of cooking and pastry techniques.
-Thanks to this control of the technique, she has been able to develop and create a style in the pastry shop with a lot of personality.
-In 2016, she was awarded as the Best Spanish Chef (first woman to achieve that distinction) and joining the creative team of Chef Albert and Ferrán Adrià together with the company, Cirque du Soleil.
-In early 2017, Pastry Revolution magazine included her in it’s list of the 10 trendsetters in the world.
+Thanks to this control of the technique, she has been able to develop and create a style in the pastry shop with a lot of personalities.
+In 2016, she was awarded as the Best Spanish Chef (the first woman to achieve that distinction) and joining the creative team of Chef Albert and Ferrán Adrià together with the company, Cirque du Soleil.
+In early 2017, Pastry Revolution magazine included her in its list of the 10 trendsetters in the world.

 What inspired you to become a pastry chef?
 You’ve been in the industry for quite some time.
 Would you have done anything differently?